How to Determine if a Rectangle is Perfect

 of this perfect rectangle?

-This is straightforward.
+This is simple, right?
 The bottom-left vertex (X1, Y1)

-is the bottom-left vertex of the most bottom-left small rectangle in rectangles
+is the bottom-left vertex of the smallest rectangle in the rectangles

-is the top-right vertex of the most top-right small rectangle.
+is the top-right vertex of the largest rectangle in the rectangles

-Note that we use lowercase letters to denote the coordinates of small rectangles and uppercase letters to denote the coordinates of the final perfect rectangle.
-You can write code like this:
+Note that we use lowercase letters to represent the coordinates of the small rectangles and uppercase letters to represent the coordinates of the final perfect rectangle.
+The code can be written as follows:

 // The bottom-left vertex, initialized to positive infinity to record the minimum value